evolvUP. is a non-profit program designed to help lift people out of the cycle of poverty.

-This is the story of Gary, one of the founders of evolvUP.
+See the story below to read the story of Gary, one of the founders of evolvUP. or watch his video:

 "My name is Gary Ross-Mitchelle, one of the founders of evolvUP.
 Correct spelling is "Mitchell" but due to my father's crack cocaine addiction he misspelled his own families last name on my birth certificate.
 This is why I have an E at the end of my last name but nobody else in my family does.
 I was raised on "The East Side" of Denver, Colorado not far from the legendary "Five Points" neighborhood.
 All my life I was raised in low income housing and around other kids in the same or worse predicament.
 I was raised in the hood, loved being in the hood, and never wanted to leave the hood.
 My mother raised me because my father was in three places my whole life.
 Jail, streets, or just not around.
 I grew up in a home with domestic violence, drug and alcohol addictions, gang member relatives, and constant disagreements.
 I was disrespectful, disobedient, & violent.
 I was very intelligent but at the same time a walking nightmare!
 I started smoking cigarettes at the age of 8, weed at 9, drinking at 11, having sex at 12.
 I started to turn into a product of my environment and had my first run in with the police at the age of 12.